perryizgr8/perryizgr8.github.io/_posts/2020-09-20-monitoring-speed-rpi.markdown

 I decided to track my home internet speed to see if my ISP is ripping me off 😉.
 Here's how I did it.

 ## Measuring speed on Raspberry Pi
 [Speedtest.net](https://www.speedtest.net) has an [official CLI client](https://www.speedtest.net/apps/cli) that you can install directly using `apt`.
-It selects the best server automatically and reports the download and upload speed, along with the latency of you connection.
+It selects the best server automatically and reports the download and upload speed, along with the latency of your connection.

 {% highlight shell %}
 $ speedtest-cli